 Whistleblower Policy and Mechanism

 WNS empowers its associates to flag issues around non-compliance with rules and regulations, fraud or deficiencies.
 Complaints are given their due and dealt with expeditiously and complainants are protected from harassment.
 A complainant can bring an issue to the notice of the appropriate authority anonymously.
-All complaints are reviewed under the direction of the Audit Committee with oversight provided by the company’s General Counsel, internal audit manager or other designated individuals as deemed appropriate.
+Reported concerns are reviewed by the Ethics and Compliance Committee, which reports to the Whistleblower Committee comprising CXOs.

 For more information, please refer to our policy.